Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Million.
 However, the land notes were subject to a claim by the stockholders and

-was not included in the sale.
+were not included in the sale.
 Following a lengthy court battle between C.P.

 Huntington and Ned Green, Green’s bid was set aside and in March 1895, the US